Kadri Hazbiu: Career

 After the founding of the People's Republic of Albania on 11 January 1946, he was elected Colonel Chief of Section of Counterintelligence in the Directorate for External Security.
 Later Hazbiu graduated from the Moscow Higher Military Command School in Moscow.

 In 1950, he was elected to the People's Assembly and was a member of it until 15 October 1982.
-He was the chief of the Directorate of State Security (the Sigurimi), Albania's secret police, and Deputy Internal Affairs Minister from 1950 to 1954, and at the 2nd Congress of the PPSh in April 1952 he succeeded as member of the Central Committee of the Party.
+He was the chief of the Directorate of State Security (the Sigurimi), Albania's secret police, and Deputy Internal Affairs Minister from 1950 to 1954.

 On 23 July 1954, he was the successor to Mehmet Shehu (who became prime minister) as the Minister of Internal Affairs.
 He held this post for almost 26 years, until 26 April 1980.
-He was also chief supervisor of the Secret Service Sigurimi, which was subordinate to the Ministry of the Internal Affairs.
-In 1957 he was promoted to Lieutenant General.
+He was also the chief supervisor of the Secret Service Sigurimi, which was subordinate to the Ministry of the Internal Affairs.
+In 1957, he was promoted to Lieutenant General.

 During the 4th Congress of PPSh in February 1961, Hazbiu became the candidate-member of the Politburo of the Party of Labour of Albania.
 In this capacity, he visited the People's Republic of China during the Cultural Revolution, in 1966 and 1968.

-In November 1971, at the 6th Party Congress, he was elevated as a member of the Politburo.
+In November 1971, at the 6th Party Congress, he was elevated to a member of the Politburo.
 He remained within the supreme governing body of the PPSh until his resignation on 13 October 1982.

-As Internal Affairs Minister during the mid-1970s, he was instrumental in the dismissal, arrest, and execution of the alleged conspirators of the military-economic spectrum such as Beqir Balluku, Petrit Dume, Hito Çako, Abdyl Këllezi, Koço Theodhosi, Kiço Ngjela, and Lipe Nashi.
+As Internal Affairs Minister during the mid-1970s, he was instrumental in the dismissal, arrest, and execution of the alleged conspirators of the military-economic spectrum, such as Beqir Balluku, Petrit Dume, Hito Çako, Abdyl Këllezi, Koço Theodhosi, Kiço Ngjela, and Lipe Nashi.

 On 26 April 1980, he became the successor of Mehmet Shehu, who remained Prime Minister, and finally Defense Minister while Feçor Shehu succeeded him as Internal Affairs Minister.
 Hazbiu's appointment as Defense Minister was surprising, but followed a direct decision taken by the First Secretary of the PPSh Enver Hoxha, and F. Shehu's incapability to compare with major Defense Department Deputy Ministers' experience (Llambi Gegprifti, Nazar Berberi, Maliq Sadushi, or Veli Llakaj wanted to run for the post).